Evgenia-bit/behavior_subject_example/README.md

-# behavior_subject_example
+# Behavior Subject Example

-Example of using BehaviorSubject.
+Example of authorization using BehaviorSubject.